officialJCReyes/dell-esxi-plex/README.md

 ## Upgrades
 #### Processor
-I chose NOT to upgrade my processor at the moment as for my needs, it was more than adequate.
+I chose NOT to upgrade my processor at the moment as it was more than adequate for my needs.
 The best processor it supports is the Xeon E5-2470 with 8 cores/16 threads.
-Pages 15-16 provide a full list of compatible processors
+Pages 15-16 of the Technical Guide provide a full list of compatible processors

 #### RAM
 I added an additional pair of 8GB RAM sticks to bring the RAM total to 32 GB.
 This server supported up to 192 GB of RAM across 6 slots.
-32 GB is plenty for my use but if you require more memory, be sure to check page 17 of the technical guide to determine the appropriate RAM to purchase.
+32 GB is plenty for my use but if you require more memory, be sure to check page 17 of the Technical Guide to determine the appropriate RAM to purchase.
 For this project I used the following RAM: (INSERT LINK HERE)

 #### Storage